 - Help with exporting so that French SMEs can expand internationally.

-We help strengthen local job markets
+Helping to strengthen local job markets

 To contribute to local economic development in a responsible way, it is important to be involved throughout the life cycle of industrial projects.
 As a responsible industrial player, we anticipate our own industrial transformations and their related impacts.
 When one of our sites has to transform to adapt to the market, we offer guidance and support to partner companies to preserve local jobs, thereby helping to strengthen the economic and industrial fabric of the local job market.